facebook twitter google youtube linkedin

 1. Cup Anemometer

-A cup anemometer consists of three or four hemispherical cups mounted on horizontal arms attached to a vertical shaft.
-As the wind blows, the cups rotate around the central axis, with the speed of rotation being directly proportional to the wind speed.
-A sensor inside the anemometer converts the rotation speed into electrical signals, which are then translated into wind speed measurements.
+A sensor in the anemometer changes the rotation speed into electrical signals.
+These signals are then turned into wind speed measurements.
 Cup anemometers are widely used in weather stations and wind farms due to their reliability and simplicity.

 2. Vane Anemometer

 A vane anemometer, also known as a propeller anemometer, uses a rotating propeller to measure wind speed.
 The propeller turns as air flows through it, and the speed of rotation determines the wind velocity.
 These anemometers often include a wind vane to indicate wind direction.
-Vane anemometers are commonly used in HVAC (Heating, Ventilation, and Air Conditioning) systems, air quality monitoring, and field research.
+People commonly use vane anemometers in HVAC (Heating, Ventilation, and Air Conditioning) systems, air quality monitoring, and field research.

 3. Ultrasonic Anemometer